-Prior to her abduction, Inspector General Tomi Martens has discovered several bodies in abandoned buildings, all bound and burned to the point of absurdity.
-Drawn unwillingly into the search for Cason, Martens is immersed in the clandestine world of international intelligence, leading him to enlist help from operatives in The United States, Spain and South Africa-all in an attempt to uncover the identity of a man obsessed with revenge.
+Inspector General Tomi Martens has been assigned to investigate the most disturbing case of his career: numerous bodies heinously murdered and strategically placed in abandoned buildings, all bound and burned to the point of absurdity.
+Drawn deeper into the search for the killer, Martens is immersed in the clandestine world of international intelligence as he attempts to uncover the identity of a man obsessed with revenge.

 "I almost had to think of everyone and everything as indecent, distance myself from the tears that would inevitably cloud up on the inside of the mask if I let them.
 I still struggled with that, to discover the separation and the detachment from the dead and the inability that I had to readjust to things outside the stability of the water... "

 The Diver was the first character that gave me the initial plot for the novel.
 I spent a lot of time taking photographs of bodies of water and imagining what was discovered underneath.
 Through his eyes and responsibilities at the crime scenes, we area introduced to the depressed town he lives within.
 He is forced because of circumstance to be the individual chosen to retrieve the bodies of the dead children from the water.
 The situations that he has to deal with has a lasting effect on the relationship with his wife, The Documentarian.